jmcelroy5/Biking-Across-the-US/_posts/2014-09-23-Portland-to-Astoria.md

 ![alt text](http://i.imgur.com/lLSz3jbl.jpg "The anchor at Astoria")

 After Astoria, I pointed my tires south and began to bike down the coast.
-I made it to Seaside, OR that night, and had my first brush with the Pacific Ocean.
-Even though I was exhausted from a 100-mile day, I pushed my bike down the sandy beach and dipped my front wheel in the ocean.
+I made it to Seaside, OR that night, where I had my first brush with the Pacific Ocean.
+Even though I was exhausted from a 100-mile day, I pushed my bike down the sandy beach and dipped my wheels in the water.
 It was a satisfying way to commemorate the end of a journey.

 ![alt text](http://i.imgur.com/Ib1bYSTl.jpg "Dipping my tires in the ocean in Seaside")

-That night I treated myself to a hostel.
-I immediately felt at home at the cozy, welcoming hostel (which was actually in a house) and met a lot of cool female travelers.
+That night I treated myself to a hostel in Seaside.
+It was a cozy, welcoming place, and I met a lot of cool female travelers.

 Two days later I ran into Jeremiah in Tillamook.
-The weather was dreary and drizzly, so he had opted for a partial rest day to work on their blog while Brady and Ryan went ahead and just planned on pulling an extra long day to catch up.
+The weather was dreary and drizzly, so he had opted for a partial rest day to work on their blog while Brady and Ryan went ahead.
 I saw him walking out of the library just as I was leaving town, and he joined me for the last twenty miles of the day.

-It turned out that between Brady and Ryan's fast pace and a couple of setbacks on my part (a sick day and a bike breakdown), Jeremiah and I wouldn't catch them until Eureka, CA. So for most of the Oregon coast and much of Northern California, it was just me and Jeremiah.
-We made an interesting travel duo, because we represent two extremes of personality - I am almost OCD in my planning, whereas he prefers just riding without knowing where he'll end up that night.
-I tried to take a page from his book and relax in the uncertainty.
+It turned out that between Brady and Ryan's fast pace and a couple of setbacks on my part (a sick day and a bike breakdown), Jeremiah and I wouldn't catch them until Eureka, CA. So for most of the Oregon coast and much of Northern California, it was just us.
+We made an interesting travel duo, because we represent two extremes of personality - I am almost OCD in my planning, whereas Jeremiah prefers just riding without knowing where he'll end up that night.
+I tried to take a page from his book and relax in the uncertainty sometimes.

 ![alt text](http://i.imgur.com/tiTX2c5l.jpg "Jeremiah")